ephes/django_async/article_sorted.md

 ## A little bit of History

-Historically, async programming via explicit coroutines is the newest paradigm trying to making writing concurrent programs easier.
+Historically, async programming via explicit coroutines is the newest paradigm trying to make writing concurrent programs easier.
 The asyncio standard library module was added to Python 3.4 in 2014.
-The keywords `async` and `await` were first introduced in Python 3.5 one and a half year later adding native language support for async functions.
-But even Python 3.5 seems to be missing relevant features, as most of the async native libraries and web frameworks like Curio, Trio and [Starlette](https://www.starlette.io) require at least Python 3.6.
+The keywords `async` and `await` were first introduced in Python 3.5 one and a half year later, adding native language support for async functions.
+But even Python 3.5 seems to be hard to support, as most of the async native libraries and web frameworks like Curio, Trio and [Starlette](https://www.starlette.io) meanwhile require at least Python 3.6.

 Django's async story started about two years ago as Andrew Godwin proposed [A Django Async Roadmap](https://www.aeracode.org/2018/06/04/django-async-roadmap/).